InsertAnywhere: Geometrically Grounded and Optics-Aware Video Object Insertion: Method

-After the object is embedded within the reconstructed 4D scene, each 3D point $y'_{j,t}$ is projected onto the image plane of frame $t$ using the estimated camera intrinsics $K$ and extrinsics $P_t = [R_t \,|\, t_t]$:
+\textbf{Camera-Aligned Reprojection.} The updated 3D object points $y'_{t}$ are projected onto the image plane of frame $t$ using the estimated camera intrinsics $K$ and extrinsics $P_{t} = [R_{t} | t_{t}]$:

-By projecting and rasterizing all visible points, we obtain the object’s silhouette for each frame, generating a synthetic object-inserted video sequence $\{\hat{I}_t\}_{t=1}^{T}$.
-This reprojection step accounts for camera motion, parallax, and occlusion, producing geometrically consistent renderings of the inserted object from real camera viewpoints.
+By projecting and rasterizing all visible points, we obtain the object's silhouette for each frame.
+This reprojection naturally accounts for camera motion, parallax, and occlusion, producing geometrically consistent renderings from real camera viewpoints.
+The projected silhouettes are further refined using SAM 2~\cite{ravi2024sam} to yield a temporally coherent binary mask sequence $\{M_{t}\}_{t=1}^{T}$, serving as the foundational spatial condition for synthesis.

-To extract accurate object regions, the synthesized video $\{\hat{I}_t\}_{t=1}^{T}$ is processed by a SAM2~\cite{ravi2024sam}, producing a temporally aligned binary mask sequence $\{M_t\}_{t=1}^{T}$, where each mask distinguishes object and background regions.
-This yields a geometry-aware and temporally consistent spatial condition for the subsequent video generation stage.